0ptim/dmc-universe-projects/README.md

 We will review your pull request and either accept it or give you feedback on what needs to be changed.

-### 6. 🎉 Your project is now listed on [dmc-universe.space](https://www.dmc-universe.space/)
+### 6. 🎉 Your project is now listed on [block-verse.space](https://www.block-verse.space)

-Just go to the [DMC Universe](https://www.dmc-universe.space/) website and search for your project.
+Just go to the [Blockverse](https://www.block-verse.space) website and search for your project.